1834 Philadelphia race riot: Later history

 The 1838 destruction of Pennsylvania Hall was one of several instances of racial violence to occur following the riot.

 The Philadelphia riot was one of many incidents of civil unrest in the country in 1834, and in fact occurred just one day after another well-known event, the Ursuline Convent riots near Boston.

 Several cities experienced race riots in the immediate aftermath of the Philadelphia event, including Rochester in New York, Bloomfield and Trenton in New Jersey, and Columbia, Lancaster, and Southwark in Pennsylvania.
 In the years following, race riots remained a common happening in Philadelphia, with many occurring over the next several years.
 (Note: Sources vary on the exact number of race riots that occurred in Philadelphia during this time.
 In a 1975 book, historian Richard Maxwell Brown stated that, between 1824 and 1849, Philadelphia experienced "five major and four lesser race riots" for nine total.
-Historian Lois E. Horton wrote in a 2002 book that there were "at least nine race riots" between 1834 and 1838, while a 2013 article in the Encyclopedia of Greater Philadelphia similarly states that, between 1828 and 1849, the city experienced "five major race riots", Meanwhile, both political scientist James A. Morone in a 2003 book and journalist Mumia Abu-Jamal in a 2004 book state that there were seven race riots in Philadelphia between 1834 and 1838.)
+Historian Lois E. Horton wrote in a 2002 book that there were "at least nine race riots" between 1834 and 1838, while an article in the 2013 Encyclopedia of Greater Philadelphia similarly states that, between 1828 and 1849, the city experienced "five major race riots", Meanwhile, both political scientist James A. Morone in a 2003 book and journalist Mumia Abu-Jamal in a 2004 book state that there were seven race riots in Philadelphia between 1834 and 1838.)
 According to historian Gladys L. Knight, this wave of violence began in 1829 and did not subside until the 1850s.
 Some of the more infamous riots to occur during this time period included another race riot in 1835, the 1838 destruction of Pennsylvania Hall, the Lombard Street riot of 1842, nativist riots in 1844, and the California House riot in 1849.

 In his memoirs, contemporary Philadelphian author Charles Godfrey Leland wrote, "Whoever shall write a history of Philadelphia from the Thirties to the era of the Fifties will record a popular period of turbulence and outrages so extensive as to now appear almost incredible".
 These constant acts of serial violence served as the inspiration for novelist George Lippard's 1844 book The Quaker City.

 In 1838, with the passage of a new constitution, the government of Pennsylvania rescinded suffrage for African Americans.
 Voting rights were not restored to black Pennsylvanians until 1870, after the passage of the Fifteenth Amendment to the United States Constitution.
 In 1854, with the Act of Consolidation, the city and county of Philadelphia were consolidated, merging the 29 independent municipalities into one municipal authority.
 This was done in large part due to the constant outbreaks of violence that occurred in the county, which critics stated was due to inadequate law enforcement coverage given the fragmented nature of the county's municipalities.
 Shortly after the consolidation, a new police department was formed.